tomarra/tomarra.github.io/_posts/2014-09-25-Nokia-Portable-Wireless-Speker-Review.md

 **Wrap up**

 Overall for my needs the Nokia Portable Wireless Speaker ticks all the marks I has set for myself.
-On top of that the price was right, only $50 from the [Microsoft Store](http://www.microsoftstore.com/store/msusa/en_US/pdp/Nokia-MD-12-Portable-Wireless-Speaker/productID.300367000).
+On top of that the price was right, only $50 from the Microsoft Store.
 By no means is it the best speaker on the market.
 Sound quality and look and feel are solid but not “high end”.
 In the end I don’t think that’s what they were going for here.
 For your money you get a solid Bluetooth speaker with a great battery and that get’s the job done.

 Image Credit – [Microsoft](http://www.microsoft.com/en/mobile/accessory/md-12/)

+*Nina Edit (Feb 2023) - Removed the link to the Microsoft Store as this is no longer available for purchase.*